 1. Online Ordering

 Lately, the Food Tech industry has seen a lot of innovation, with Online Food Ordering and completely revolutionizing the Food Delivery scenario.
 Integrating the Online Ordering feature into the POS, or third-party integrations make the receiving of online orders very easy.
 A typical restaurant accepts orders from multiple Online Ordering Solutions providers such as FoodPanda, Swiggy, Zomato, etc. POS integration allows the orders to get automatically accepted into the POS, instead of manual entering of the online orders.

 The billing system is getting further improved with the introduction of mobile or virtual wallets.
 These mobile wallets are a mobile payment system that stores users’ credit card information and can be used to make mobile payments without sharing the credit card number with the merchant, and hence providing enhanced security.
 Now, bill generation and payment can be done via mobile phones and guests can settle their bill as soon as they have finished eating, speeding up the bill settlement process.
 There are a few online payment options already on the market, such as PayTM and Ruplee.

 3. Increased Customer Engagement

 Restaurant owners were quick to realize that just acquiring customers was not enough.
 To survive in the competitive restaurant industry, you need to retain customers.
 Thus came the CRM software into the picture, and over time, evolved into a robust customer management platform.
-With CRM integration, the Point Of Sale software for restaurants can acquire customer feedback, analyze and generate reports based on customer behaviour.
+With CRM integration, the Point Of Sale software for restaurants can acquire customer feedback, analyze and generate reports based on customer behavior.
 It also allows you to send promotional e-mails and SMS to your customers.

 Technology is an ever-evolving one.
-Restaurant Point Of Sale technology has definitely helped the restaurant industry to automate and optimize its operations exponentially, and the future seems to hold a lot in store too.
+Restaurant Point Of Sale technology has helped the restaurant industry to automate and optimize its operations exponentially, and the future seems to hold a lot in store too.